ga-dc/js1/04-13-async-js-and-callbacks/readme.md

 Open the [main.js](starter-code/functions-callbacks-exercise/js/main.js) file.

-- Write a function, `makeCountWhereTrue()`, that returns a function returning the number of odd integers in an array.
+- Write a function, `countWhereTrue()`, that returns a function returning the number of odd integers in an array.
-- `makeCountWhereTrue()` should take a predicate/filter function and return a function, allowing us to enter an array of numbers.
+- `countWhereTrue()` should take a predicate/filter function and return a function, allowing us to enter an array of numbers.

 ---